-Based on the grounds and reasons stated in "(2) Grounds and reasons for opinions on the Tender Offer" below, at its board of directors meeting held today, the Company resolved to express an opinion in favor of the Tender Offer and also to recommend its shareholders to tender their Company Shares in the Tender Offer if it is commenced, as its opinion as of now.
+Based on the grounds and reasons stated in "(C) Determination at the Company's board of directors meeting held on September 10, 2025" in "(iii) Decision-making process leading to the Company's decision to support the Tender Offer and reasons therefor" in "(2) Grounds and reasons for opinions on the Tender Offer" below, at its board of directors meeting held on September 10, 2025, the Company resolved to express an opinion in favor of the Tender Offer and also to recommend its shareholders to tender their Company Shares in the Tender Offer if it is commenced, as its opinion as of that time.
+In addition, at the aforementioned board of directors meeting, the Company resolved (i) to commission the Special Committee (as defined in "(iii) Establishment of an independent special committee at the Company and obtainment of a report therefrom" in "(6) Measures to ensure fairness of the Tender Offer

-As stated above, according to the Tender Offeror's Press Release, the Tender Offeror intends to promptly commence the Tender Offer upon the satisfaction of the Conditions Precedent or upon their waiver by the Tender Offeror.
-As of today, based on the discussions with domestic and foreign law firms, which are providing legal advice regarding the Clearance, the Tender Offeror aims to commence the Tender Offer around late September 2025.
-However, due to the difficulty especially in accurately predicting the time required for the procedures and responses relating to the relevant authorities responsible for the clearance procedures under the competition law in Vietnam, the specific schedule for the Tender Offer will be announced promptly upon its determination.
-In addition, if the anticipated timing for the commencement of the Tender Offer changes, the Tender Offeror will promptly make an announcement.
-Accordingly, at the abovementioned board of directors meeting, the Company resolved (i) to commission the Special Committee, upon the commencement of the Tender Offer, (a) to consider whether there has been any change in its opinion stated in the Report, and (b) to inform the board of directors either that there has been no change in its opinion or of its new opinion if there has been a change; and (ii) based on such opinion, to restate its opinion regarding the Tender Offer as of the time the Tender Offer is commenced.
+Price and to prevent conflicts of interest and other measures to ensure fairness of the Tender Offer" below; the same applies hereinafter), upon the commencement of the Tender Offer, (a) to consider whether there has been any change in its opinion stated in the written report the Special Committee submitted to the board of directors of the Company on September 9, 2025 (the "Report"), and (b) to inform the board of directors either that there has been no change in its opinion or of its new opinion if there has been a change; and (ii) based on such opinion, to restate its opinion regarding the Tender Offer as of the time the Tender Offer is commenced.
 For the details of the resolutions at such board of directors meeting of the Company, please see "(v) Unanimous approval by the disinterested directors of the Company and unanimous opinion by its disinterested statutory auditors that they have no objections" under "(6) Measures to ensure fairness of the Tender Offer Price and to prevent conflicts of interest, and other measures to ensure fairness of the Tender Offer" below.